Andrew Koenig (politician): Personal life

-Koenig graduated from Marquette High School, which is in Chesterfield, in 2001.
+Koenig graduated from Marquette High School, which is in Clarkson Valley, in 2001.
 He later went to Lindenwood University with a scholarship in cross country.
 He majored in Business Administration and minored in philosophy.

 He has co-owned a paint company with his father since 1997.
 He is also the owner of a construction company which focuses on roofing and painting.
 In addition, he is a licensed insurance adjuster.

 Political career

 In 2008, after winning his primary, Koenig ran unopposed to represent the 88th district in the Missouri House of Representatives.
 In his 2010 reelection campaign, he again won his primary and ran opposed in the general election.
 In 2010, he was one of 35 state representatives to sign a "no new taxes" pledge.
 In both 2012 and 2014, Koenig maintained his seat by defeating Democrat William Pinkston in the general election.
 In 2016, he was elected as State Senator from the 15th District, defeating Democrat Stephen Eagleton in the general election 61.1% to 38.9%.

+He was a member of the Missouri Freedom Caucus.